 If you can't apply online

-There will be a very limited amount of paper forms for applying for a reception school place.
-These are only families who can't access the internet.
+There will be a very limited amount of paper forms for applying for a secondary school place.
+These are only for use in previously agreed exceptional circumstances.

 Completed forms will need to be handed in by appointment at the Lambeth Customer Service Centre or sent back to us by post.